Thatjasp/NewArduinoFaceDetect/README.md

 Update Version of My previous OpenCV project using C++

-- Using WinRT/C++ for Bluetooth Connectivity for future AdaFruit
+- Using Boost/ASIO for Communication with AdaFruit
 - Using OpenCV for Face Detection

-- Currently Trying to read and understand WinRT documentation
 - Implementing some OpenCV functions for Face Detection
+- Going through COM port to communicate to micro controller on where an eye is located

+- Final product should be servos being able to track your eye efficiently.